avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 The analysis of the other simulations will be compared to the one of the reference simulation.
-The reference simulation can be determined by its name (or part of the name) or based on some configuration parameter and value (to adjust in the local copy of ``ana3AIMEC/ana3AIMECCfg.ini``) if it comes from the :py:mod:`com1DFA` module (or any computational module that provides a configuration).:
+The reference simulation can be determined by its name (or part of the name) or based on some configuration parameter and value (to adjust in the local copy of ``ana3AIMEC/ana3AIMECCfg.ini``) if it comes from the :py:mod:`com1DFA` module (or any computational module that provides a configuration):

-  * Based on the simulation name one needs to provide a not-empty string in the AIMEC configuration file for the ``referenceSimName`` parameter.
+  * based on simulation name
+     one needs to provide a non-empty string in the AIMEC configuration file for the ``referenceSimName`` parameter.
 This string can be a part or the full name of the reference simulation.
 A warning is raised if several simulation match the criterion (can happen if part of the name is given) and the first simulation found is arbitrarily taken as reference.

-  * Based on some configuration parameter one needs to provide a ``varParList`` (parameter or list of parameters separated by ``|``) in the AIMEC configuration file as well as the desired sorting order
+  * based on some configuration parameter one needs to provide a ``varParList`` (parameter or list of parameters separated by ``|``) in the AIMEC configuration file as well as the desired sorting order
      (``ascendingOrder``, True by default) for these parameters and optionally a ``referenceSimValue``.
      The simulations are first going to be sorted according to ``varParList`` and ``ascendingOrder``